tezos-commons/baseDAO/docs/building.md

 Imagine you want to implement a DAO called 'acme'.
-For this first copy `src/template.mligo` to a new file `src/acmeDAO.mligo` and follow the instructions in the comments to implement your logic for proposal check, decision lambda and rejection slash value procedures.
+For this first copy `src/template.mligo` to a new file `src/acmeDAO.mligo` and follow the instructions in the comments to implement your logic for proposal check, decision callback and rejection slash value procedures.

 If your variant should support custom entrypoints, then define the type of your custom entrypoints